Dolichomps/dolichomps.github.io/_posts/2018-01-31-xbox-axis-control.md

 	move_and_collide(motion)
 {% endhighlight %}

-Believe it or not that is all the code we need, press the play button in the top right or just press f5 and you should be greeted with this
+Believe it or not that is all the code we need, press the play button in the top right or just press f5 and you should be greeted with a little character you can move around with your gamepad with speed that increases with how far you push the joystick.

 ![Game]({{ site.baseurl }}/img/game.gif)

+That is it for this tutorial, if you would like to download the finished project you can get it [here](https://mega.nz/#!QA0xjAyK!eGrzhu05rF0draESkhI62LjUHipaEPBcgJ9_wqhlcCI).